 RMS Admission: Complete Guide to Rashtriya Military School Admission

 Quick Answer: RMS Admission is the official entrance process to join one of the five Rashtriya Military Schools in India under the Ministry of Defence.
-Students apply for Class 6 and Class 9 through an online form, qualify a written entrance exam, clear a medical test, and secure a rank on the merit list.
+Students apply for Class 6 (and Class 9, subject to availability) through an online application form, qualify a written entrance exam, clear a medical examination, and secure a rank on the merit list.

 Rashtriya Military Schools are prestigious residential boarding schools run under the Ministry of Defence, Government of India.
 These schools prepare students academically while grooming them for future roles in the Indian Armed Forces and beyond.
 Admission into an RMS is highly competitive — and highly rewarding.